nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * `ModelManager#getFilteredTutorList()` - Returns the `filteredTutors` list
 * `ModelManager#updateFilteredTutorList(Predicate<Tutor> predicate)` - Updates filtered list based on predicate

-Given below is an example usage scenario when the user is finding tutors whose names contains alex.
+Given below is an example usage scenario when the user is finding tutors whose names contain alex.

 Step 1: The user enter the command `find n/alex`.